-- 1. Connect the DUT between test ports 1 and 2 of the network analyzer as shown above. - Switch on the instrument and start the VNA application.
-Proceed as described in Chapter 3.6, "Switching On or Off", on page 16. - 3.
+- 1. Connect the DUT between test ports 1 and 2 of the network analyzer as shown above. - 2.
 Use the [Preset] key to restore a well-defined instrument state.

 The analyzer is now set to its default state.
-The default measured quantity is the transmission S-parameter S{21} .
+The default measured quantity is the transmission S-parameter $S{21}$ .